statgenlmu/paper-coestimation/analysis_drosophila/data/README.md

 ========

 I got the data used here from Stephan Hutter.
-It resides on the internal server of the evolutionary genetics group in Munich, http://intra.evolution.bzm
+It resides on the internal server of the evolutionary genetics group in Munich.

 Data Format